2009

 Pans:

-Boulevard’s service was above average, no need to ask for water or bread.
+Boulevard’s service has consistently been very good, no need to ask for water or bread.
 There were some longer pauses but no slip ups.
-In a revisit in September 2009 the food had improved over previous visits.

-Prices at Boulevard have climbed over the years pushing it into more expensive territory and lessening its value.
+Prices at Boulevard San Francisco have climbed over the years pushing it into more expensive territory and lessening its value.
 With prices this high, people start to compare Boulevard to places like Michael Mina and Gary Danko.
-The cuisine here is very accessible, no need for a menu decoder when ordering.
+The New American cuisine with French influence here is very accessible, no need for a menu decoder when ordering, making this place ever popular.

 Come Back?